 Amy Ruhl performs “Between Tin Men,” a multi-media performance, video, and installation project adapted from L. Frank Baum’s The Tin Woodsman of Oz.

-Samantha Crabtree performs new work for multi-channel broadcast.
+Samantha CC performs new work for multi-channel broadcast.

 Kuperus and Miller perform “The Perfect Accent Piece,” a four-part study in absurdity, domestic repetition, and (un)reviewed & under-viewed situations.